-All storage media must be stored in an appropriately secure and safe environment that avoids physical risk, loss or electronic degradation. iPads will be cleared of images on a daily basis and storied on the school server.
+All storage media must be stored in an appropriately secure and safe environment that avoids physical risk, loss or electronic degradation.

-Personal data can only be stored on school equipment (this includes computers and portable storage media) Private equipment (i.e. owned by the users) must not be used for the storage of personal data.
+Personal data can only be stored on school equipment (this includes computers and portable storage media) Private equipment (ie owned by the users) must not be used for the storage of personal data.